yetulaxman/containers-workflows/_hands-on/day3/docker2singularity.md

    ```bash
     singularity pull docker://quay.io/biocontainers/trimmomatic:0.32--hdfd78af_4
    ```
-   Upon successful completion of above command, you will be able to see trimmomatic singulairty image (name: trimmomatic_0.32--hdfd78af_4.sif) in the current directory.
+   Upon successful completion of above command, you will be able to see trimmomatic singularity image (name: trimmomatic_0.32--hdfd78af_4.sif) in the current directory.

-3. when you convert multiple smaller images or a bigger image, the singularity cache can take up lot of space.
+3. When you convert multiple smaller images or a bigger image, the singularity cache can take up lot of space.
 Please note that the singularity cache directory is by default your HOME directory which is limted by disk space quota in CSC HPC environment.
 As a best practice tip, do not pull a Singularity image cache to your
    Puhti Home Directory.
 In order to avoid such cache issues which would result in disk space errors, we recommend resetting Singularity TMPDIR and CACHEDIR directories either to Lustre scratch or $LOCAL_SCRATCH  before performing image conversion as below: